cnithin7/cnithin7/README.md

 - 💞️ I’m looking to collaborate on Open source genomic projects
 - 📫 How to reach me  jerold@wustl.edu
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: "I'm naturally curious, and one of my favorite ways to relax is diving into random Wikipedia rabbit holes.
-I love looking up an actor's filmography, finding out what projects they were working on in, say, 2007, and then seeing how their movies did.
-It’s amazing what fun trivia you can uncover!"
+- ⚡ Fun fact: "I'm super curious and love going down Wikipedia rabbit holes, like checking an actor's filmography and seeing what they were up to in a random year, like 2007, and how their movies did."

 <!---
 cnithin7/cnithin7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.